travelster/DBGallery/AI/ai-descriptions.md

 5. “Describe this image in detail, including lighting, composition, and mood.”
 6. "Name the architectural styles in this image.
 When possible, name the architect and location of the structure."

-**Building complex custom prompts to describe image**

-See our <a href="https://dbgallery.com/custom-prompts">Custom Prompts for AI-generated Descriptions</a> blog post.
-There you'll find examples for getting the most out of your AI-generated descriptions, including how to get structured data for uses beyond just searching within DBGallery.

-## An Architectural Example:
+## Another Architectural Example:
 Following is the description provided when this iconic Qatar building was uploaded:

 <p><img style="margin-left: 5%; border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=411514&public=2/ai-descriptions-example-1&999069643" alt="AI descriptions example"/></p>

+## Building complex custom prompts to describe image

+Here's one great example of a complex prompt used to describe company logos, and includes structured output.
+Because effective prompts can be difficult to formulate, ChatGPT was asked to provide a suggested prompt for describing logos.
+This is what it suggested:

+    You are an expert brand designer and marketer.
+I will provide the name of a company and its logo (or a brief visual reference).
+Your task is to describe the logo in a structured, detailed way.

+    Please follow these rules in your response:
+    1. Identify the company name and logo text (if any).
+    2. Provide a concise description of the logo’s overall design (shapes, main elements, colors, layout).
+    3. Mention any significant symbols or icons within the logo and what they might represent.
+    4. Note the primary color scheme (hex or simple color terms).
+    5. Include any relevant brand attributes or style descriptors (e.g., minimalistic, bold, playful, professional).
+    6. If the logo includes a tagline, mention it and explain how it relates to the design.

+    Format your response as follows, with a blank line between each:
+    - **Company Name:**
+    - **Visible Text:**
+    - **Overall Layout/Shape:**
+    - **Color Palette:**
+    - **Main Symbol or Icon (if any):**
+    - **Brand Impression or Style:**
+    - **Tagline (if applicable):**
+    - **Additional Observations:**

+    Use clear, professional language, and stay objective while noting possible symbolic meaning or brand associations.

+## More custom prompt examples

+For more examples, both simple and complex, see our <a href="https://dbgallery.com/custom-prompts">Custom Prompts for AI-generated Descriptions</a> blog post.
+There you'll find examples for getting the most out of your AI-generated descriptions, including how to get structured data for uses beyond just searching within DBGallery.

 ## IMPORTANT TIP: Making this data visible across DBGallery
 While this data field, and all others, can be found in our Full Data View (FDV) tab in image preview, consider using Data Layout Settings